chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

         }
     }
 ```

+✅  **DO** consider a data generator like [Bogus](https://github.com/bchavez/Bogus) paired builders.

+This will allow you to easily generate realistic and randomized test data.
+This is particularly useful when you need a large set of diverse data for your tests.
+Instead of manually creating test data, you can use Faker to generate it automatically, saving you time and effort

 ✅ **DO** make use of test builders for objects that potentially would get created over and over in tests.